Alvor1991/PP4-Physio/README.md

 1. As a user, I can register an account so that I can book and manage my appointments online
 2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users
 3. As a user, I can access the website on any device so that I have a seamless experience on all devices
-4. As a user, I can view the home page to get an overview of the services so that I learn more about the website
+4. As a user, I can view the home page to get an overview of the services so that I can learn more about the website
 5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise
 6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session
 7. As a user, I can create an appointment so that I can schedule a therapy session